jheyman/blog/pages/MultiRoomHomeAudio/index.md

 So, something was causing background noise on the IR signal.
 I quickly found out that turning off the room lights made the problem disappear, and thought of ambient light interference on the IR sensor.
 However, this was quite unlikely since the IR receiver is designed with built-in ambient light filtering, and the IR signal modulation at 38 kHZ is also supposed to prevent such issues.

-<br>In fact, it so happens that in the room where this setup is installed, the (LED) lights are controlled by a z-wave dimmer (see my [home automation project]({{ site.baseurl }}/pages/ZwaveHomeAutomation) for details), and that the dimmer module works by modulating the output power at a varying rate.
+In fact, it so happens that in the room where this setup is installed, the (LED) lights are controlled by a z-wave dimmer (see my [home automation project]({{ site.baseurl }}/pages/ZwaveHomeAutomation) for details), and that the dimmer module works by modulating the output power at a varying rate.
 With dimming level anywhere between 50% and 100%, the IR receiver picked up IR noise from this modulation, while setting the dimmer level below 50% made the interference disappear.
 Long story short, I finally just modified the configuration of the z-wave dimmer to set the max dimming level to below 50%, to avoid this weird interference phenomenon (note: this is done by adjusting parameter #12 *Maximum dimmer level control* in the configuration menu of the z-wave device).
 This also meant a lower max luminosity in the room, but in this specific case it was not a problem.

 ### Misc